tsgates/arch-wiki-markdown/wiki/Ampache.md

     -   Overwrite Existing
     -   Use Existing Database

--   On the third page you're going to edit the ampache.cfg.php file
+-   On the third page you are going to edit the ampache.cfg.php file
     -   Web Path - Your path to ampache.
     -   Desired Database Name - Same as on the second page.
     -   MySQL Hostname - localhost.
-    -   MySQL Username - Same as Ampache Database Username, or root if you didn't create a database user.
+    -   MySQL Username - Same as Ampache Database Username, or root if you did not create a database user.
     -   MySQL Password - MySQL Username's password.
 -   Press write config
 -   Move the ampache.cfg.php to the ampache/config directory.
 -   Press check for config.

--   On the fourth page you're going to create an admin account.
+-   On the fourth page you are going to create an admin account.
 This step is self explanatory.
     -   Username
     -   Password